AdobeDocs/experience-manager-64.en/help/sites-developing/troubleshooting-slow-queries.md

    Upon the initial deployment of this index, AEM will populate the index with the requisite data.

-## When index-less and traversal queries are OK? {#when-index-less-and-traversal-queries-are-ok}
+## When are index-less and traversal queries OK? {#when-index-less-and-traversal-queries-are-ok}

 Due to AEM's flexible content architecture, it's difficult to predict and ensure traversals of content structures will not evolve over time to be unacceptably large.

-Therefore, ensure an indexes satisfy queries, except if the combination of path restriction and nodetype restriction guarentees that** less than 20 nodes are ever traversed.**
+Therefore, ensure an indexes satisfy queries, except if the combination of path restriction and nodetype restriction guarantees that **less than 20 nodes are ever traversed.**

 ## Query Development Tools {#query-development-tools}

 ### Adobe Supported {#adobe-supported}

-* **Query Builder Debugger **
+* **Query Builder Debugger**

     * A WebUI for executing Query Builder queries and generate the supporting XPath (for use in Explain Query or Oak Index Definition Generator).
     * Located on AEM at [/libs/cq/search/content/querydebug.html](http://localhost:4502/libs/cq/search/content/querydebug.html)